 Coursesites is a free LMS system geared towards education.
 It allows teachers, coaches and educators to create courses and easily engage with students through a mobile app.
 Courses are customizable and responsive, offering great educational tools to the aid of teachers in this difficult time of compulsory online learning.
 CourseSites promotes collaboration between the course members and provides tools to assess progress as well as give feedback.
 CourseSites is a great basic tool to add to your educational curriculum but it’s not well suited to the corporate clients.

-GoSkills is a great LMS platform offering manageable LMS system aimed especially for small scale business clients.
+GoSkills is a great learning content management system offering a manageable LMS system aimed especially for small scale business clients.
 With a library of ready-made courses and built-in responsive authoring tools, it allows enhancing your company’s eLearning experience.
 GoSkill improves the engagement rates through microlearning and gamification techniques and provides feedback options, together with progress check and basic statistics.
 Access to the LMS is free, however, courses at GoSkill have to be purchased.

 Coassemble is an LMS training platform geared towards business clients focused on employee skill improvement.
 It offers easy to use, powerful authoring tools to create your courses with minimal effort and maximum effect.
 It’s a UX driven platform whose goal is to turn complex knowledge into comprehensible and digestible nuggets, easy and fun to follow.
 Coassemble offers multifaceted feedback, monitoring and statistical tools for creators.
 Useful for both big and small companies, they also offer comprehensive customer support to get you through the day.
 Coassemble works through a monthly paid subscription.